SynteLang/SynteLang/README.md

 Syntə is designed to be both capable as a serious sonic tool and a good entry point for beginners, although inevitably there is a tradeoff and so some patience and learning may be required if you are starting from scratch.

 The ◊ symbol indicates a sentence or section that may need updating in future.

+Note on synthesis and levels:
+The design of Syntə has from inception included sufficient control of sound levels as a core aim.
+The open possibilities of Syntə are deliberately constrained in two main ways.
+A limiter is built-in to the sound engine, which controls levels on a frequency dependent basis.
+Also, listings can use the `mix` function to set a reasonable level based on simple heuristics that follow a siimilar principle to the limiter.
+The upper limit of potential hearing damage is defined by the capabilities of your sound playback system - the amplifier(s) and speakers; however, we have applied our best efforts to ensure loud frequencies do not leave Syntə.
+More details below in the Sound Engine section.

 -------------------------------------------------------------------------------------